gmwendel/HITMAN/README.md

 ## Installation

 First we must set up an anaconda environment with tensorflow installed.
-Attached are Linux install instructions for x86 based systems.
-For other OS refer to [tensorflow install instructions](https://www.tensorflow.org/install/pip) to install tensorflow on MacOS or Windows.
+Attached are Linux install instructions for x86 based systems with an nvidia GPU.
+For other systems refer to [tensorflow install instructions](https://www.tensorflow.org/install/pip) to install tensorflow.

-Create a new anaconda environment and install tensorflow 2.11 prerequisites:
+Create a new anaconda environment and install tensorflow 2.11 prerequisites (used for enabling GPU computation):
 ```
 conda deactivate
 conda create -n hitman python=3.9